-DIRECTV receivers have had caller ID features for close to a decade.
-Yet, the latest and greatest HR54 Genie DVR eliminates this feature.
-A lot of folks have asked whether or not it will come back, considering that DIRECTV is now part of AT&T, which started as a phone company.
-I’m sorry to say, caller ID is probably gone for good.
+Here’s something that may surprise you.
+For years, I’ve consistently heard from of folks who have asked whether or not it will come back.
+Not just a few people either.
+They point out that since 2015 DIRECTV is part of AT&T, which started as a phone company.
+That’s true, but I’m sorry to say, caller ID is probably gone for good.
 Here’s why.

 Receivers don’t need phone lines anymore.